openhab-scripters/openhab-helper-libraries/README.md

 to get the triggers, if either function exists.
 Otherwise you can define a constructor and set `self.triggers` to your list of triggers.

 The `addRule` function is similar to the `automationManager.addRule` function except that it can be safely used in Jython modules (versus scripts).
 Since the `automationManager` is different for every script scope the `openhab.rules.addRule` function looks up the automation manager for each call.

 The decorator also adds a log object based on the name of the rule (`self.log`, can be overridden in a constructor) and wraps the event trigger and `execute` functions in a wrapper that will print nicer stack trace information if an exception is thrown.

 ### Module: [`openhab.triggers`](lib/openhab/triggers.py)

-This module includes trigger subclasses and function decorators to make simple rule definition very simple.
+This module includes trigger subclasses and function decorators to simplify Jython rule definitions.

 Trigger classes: